Gisborne Primary School

 Professional Learning Communities (PLC) LINK Initiative:

-Gisborne Primary School was identified as a PLC Link School for 2019, for our excellence in building Professional Learning Communities through a strong culture of collaboration and consistently using data to focus and drive improvement in student learning.
+Gisborne Primary School was identified as a PLC Link School in 2019, for our excellence in building Professional Learning Communities through a strong culture of collaboration and consistently using data to focus and drive improvement in student learning.
+This continued in 2020/21 and will continue in 2022.
 The principal and several teachers participated in Intake 2 of the PLC initiative in 2017 and it was a pivotal part of a collaborative distributive leadership model established at the school in 2018.
-As part of our role as a PLC Link school, we will be supporting various schools within our region to improve their practice, through observation of meetings, collaborative planning sessions, and Learning Walks and Talks focused on feedback, and questioning.
+As part of our role as a PLC Link school, we support various schools within our region to improve their practice, through observation of meetings, collaborative planning sessions, and Learning Walks and Talks focused on feedback, and questioning.
 We will also continue to improve how we use data at Gisborne Primary School to better target students at their individual point of need and to trial and improve our High Impact Teaching Strategies.

 Students at Gisborne Primary School are encouraged to build agency and their ‘voice’ in their everyday learning and through the many leadership opportunities offered.
 Our School Captains lead school events, assemblies and school tours and represent the school at community events such as Anzac Day.
 Other leadership initiatives include: Junior School Council and House Captains.
 Each classroom is led by two Class Captains and Arts, Sustainability and Community Student Teams.